mousepawmedia/devdocs/network/source/tools/irc.rst

 8)  Click :guilabel:`Connect`.

-..
-IMPORTANT:: If you come back to this dialog box later, you do NOT need to
+..  important:: If you come back to this dialog box later, you do NOT need to
     click :guilabel:`Connect` again.
 Instead, if you're already connected to Freenode, just click :guilabel:`Close`.